Is there a cure for autism?

 We work with children with autism and related disorders, as well as parents wishing to become pregnant or who are already pregnant and would like to decrease their risk of having a child who later develops autism.
 It is often helpful to work with parents or siblings of our autistic patients, as we may learn new things about the autistic child through evaluating other family members.

-Can we become patients of Dr. Green if we live outside of Oregon or Washington?
+Can we become patients of Dr. Green if we live outside of Oregon, Washington or Hawaii?

 Do you work with insurance companies?